HisNameWasBryce/HisNameWasBryce/README.md

-- 👋 Hi, I’m @HisNameWasBryce.
-My name is Bryce, I'm from Las Vegas, NV and I'm a huge fan of video games.
+- 👋 Hi, my name is Bryce, I'm from Las Vegas, NV and I'm a huge fan of video games.

 - 👀 I've been in the video game industry since 2015.
 I'm trying to grow my knowledge of programming to expand my base knowledge and to grow as a professional.
 Check out some of my sample projects if you're interested.